 - Regularly updated content to meet the changing industry needs

-- Wide variety of courses from top global universities and institutions
+- A wide variety of courses from top global universities and institutions

-- Access to an activity community of learners to ask queries, share works, and collaborate with other students.
+- Access to an activity community of learners to ask queries, share work, and collaborate with other students.

 Instructors: Coursera vs Udacity